diku-dk/futhark/docs/man/futhark-profile.rst

 *final* run performed after all the measured runs.
 Profiling information is not collected during the runs that contribute to the runtime measurement reported by ``futhark bench``.
-However, enabling profiling may still affect performance slightly, as it changes the behaviour of the run time system slightly.
+However, enabling profiling may still affect performance, as it changes the behaviour of the run time system.

 EXAMPLES
 ========